lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 $F: \mathbb{R}^d, \mathbb{R}^d \rightarrow \mathbb{R}^d$
 *transformando* a função escalar para uma operação de vetor elemento a elemento.

-The common standard arithmetic operators
-(`+`, `-`, `*`, `/`, and `**`)
-have all been *lifted* to elementwise operations for any identically-shaped tensors of arbitrary shape.
-We can call elementwise operations on any two tensors of the same shape.
-In the following example, we use commas to formulate a 5-element tuple, where each element is the result of an elementwise operation.
 Os operadores aritméticos padrão comuns
 (`+`, `-`,` * `,` / `e` ** `)
 foram todos transformados em operações elemento a elemento